-While many factors go into determining the salary of auditors, the single biggest step you can take is becoming a Certified Internal Auditor (CIA).
-On average, this one step will boost your annual salary by $25,000, but it could result in a boost of up to $38,000.
+While many factors go into determining the salary of auditors, the single biggest step you can take to maximize your salary is becoming a Certified Internal Auditor (CIA).
+Based on Robert Half’s 2021 Salary Guide, on average, this one step will boost your annual salary by at least $13,500 and up to $24,500.

 Earning your CIA will provide a greater salary boost than moving to a bigger city, changing to a larger organization, or even gaining years of experience.

-To put this into perspective, the average senior internal auditor makes $87,250.
-If they were promoted to an internal audit manager, their average salary would increase to $112,750.
+To put this into perspective, the average senior internal auditor makes $90,500.
+If they were promoted to internal audit manager, their average salary would increase to $116,750.
 This is the same salary bump that becoming a Certified Internal Auditor can give you.
-And the difference is—becoming a CIA is completely in your hands.
+The difference is that becoming a CIA is completely in your hands.

 If you are applying to your first auditing job, your experience is reflected in the quality of your school, your grades, the relative prestige of the internships you’ve completed, and any relevant extracurricular activities.